rg-wood/salt-lion/README.md

 ### Combat Modifiers

 Various factors can affect rolls in combat.
-The following is a (nonexuastive) list of possible [modifiers](#modifiers):
+The following is a (non-exhaustive) list of possible [modifiers](#modifiers):

 | FACTOR             | MODIFIER |
 | ------------------ | -------- |